nicholasdower/marj/README.md

   def self.all
     Marj::Relation.new(
       self == ApplicationJob ?
-        Marj::Record.all : Marj::Record.where(job_class: self)
+        Marj::Record.ordered : Marj::Record.where(job_class: self)
    )
   end
 end

 class SomeJob < ApplicationJob; end

-ApplicationJob.ready # Returns all jobs which are ready to be executed.
+ApplicationJob.due # Returns all jobs which are due to be executed.
-SomeJob.ready        # Returns SomeJobs which are ready to be executed.
+SomeJob.due        # Returns SomeJobs which are due to be executed.
 ```

 ## Example Usage